 How to Write Effectively: Mastering the Core Concepts of Writing

-Vocabulary is the foundation of effective writing.
-The choice of words determines the clarity and impact of the message.
-Using precise and appropriate words helps convey meaning effectively.
+Vocabulary serves as the bedrock of effective writing.
+The selection of words influences the clarity and influence of the communication.
+Employing specific and suitable words aids in articulating meaning effectively.

 Example of Incorrect Usage: The project was done good.